Coco Star: Musical career

 During her time at university, she met up with Jody Wisternoff, Massive Attack and Tricky and began to further enhance her live performances and songwriting skills, landing underground hits with "One By One" and "Always on my Mind".

 In 1994, Brice was signed by Universal MCA music publishing as part of a development deal where she worked alongside Paul Connolly on live showcases.
 Brice was coached by Whitney Houston's vocal coach and had dance tuition at Pineapple Dance Studios, as well as meeting Rob Davis regularly to work on music he wrote, and "I Need a Miracle" was just one of a few projects Brice worked on between 1994 and 1997.
 The ad libitum parts and sections of the melody line in "I Need a Miracle" including harmonies are exclusively the creation of Brice, who gave the song its iconic stamp.
 Brice also spent some time working with Roger McKenzie (AKA Wildchild) who died in 1995 aged 24.

 By 1997, Brice had entered the main UK charts with "I Need a Miracle" at No. 39 following its debut live performance at Pacha, Ibiza.
 It later went on to be the feature of a bootleg by UK DJ Vimto with huge success.
 Originally called "Fragma vs Coco", the mashup of the two records "Toca Me" by Fragma, and "I Need a Miracle" by Coco resulted in the name "Toca's Miracle".
 By the time of its official release in April 2000, the energy surrounding it was such that it went straight in at No. 1 in the UK, selling in excess of 500,000 copies.

 Brice is an accomplished songwriter, also signed to Universal Music Publishing for her works, including "It Ain't Enough" which features on the Artful Dodger album It's All About the Stragglers; this version also featuring Brice's vocals.
 "It Ain't Enough" was a top 20 hit for the Artful Dodger in 2001 but featured vocalist MZ MAY.

 Brice also wrote the track "Driftaway", which was covered by Kele Le Roc.

 Brice worked on an EP of songs by songwriter/producer Peter Wright.
 "Take You There" was released in April 2011.

 She has also signed a deal with DJ Smash, for a release of her self penned "Get Over You".
 This collaboration was part of the 2011 DJ Smash album, 23, and featured production by another Russian, DJ She.

-Ahead of the 2011 Winter Music Conference in Miami, Brice featured at No. 12 in the official buzz chart with a revocal of "I Need a Miracle", in a fresh new collaborative work with MYNC and Australian house music star Christian Luke.
+Ahead of the 2011 Winter Music Conference in Miami, Brice featured at No. 12 in the official buzz chart with a re-vocal of "I Need a Miracle", in a fresh new collaborative work with MYNC and Australian house music star Christian Luke.
 As with "Toca's Miracle", the new release entitled "A Miracle in Melbourne" is a mashup of the iconic vocal from "I Need a Miracle" and the track "London to Melbourne" released in late 2010 by MYNC and Christian Luke on CR2 Records, London.